 - If you don't see Change how you pay, it could be because recurring billing isn't turned on.
 You won't be able to change how you pay if recurring billing is off, because the subscription has already been paid and will end when its duration expires.

 - If you have a past-due balance, select Pay now.
 You'll have to pay that first before changing how you pay.
 Get info about paying for a past-due Microsoft subscription.

 - Did you buy your Office 365 subscription through a third party?
 See Manage your Office 365 subscription purchased through a third party.

-- Choose a new way to pay from the list or if you don't see your way to pay listed, select Add a new way to pay and follow the instructions.
+- Selecting Change how you pay gives you a list of your current payment options.
+If you don't see the option you want, select Add a new way to pay from that list and follow the instructions.

 - Check with your bank if you get an error message when trying to add a new way to pay,

 - If you want to use a prepaid subscription code, turn off recurring billing on the old subscription.
-For more info, see Cancel or turn off recurring billing on a Microsoft subscription.
+For more info or to cancel your subscription follow the instructions at Cancel or turn off recurring billing on a Microsoft subscription.
 When it expires, go to Redeem a gift card or code to your Microsoft account and follow the instructions.

 For prepaid, you can't change how you pay because it's a prepaid subscription.

 - However, you can update your payment info and buy a new subscription when your prepaid subscription expires.
 See Add, update, or remove credit cards and other ways to pay.

 You can switch subscription plans for Xbox Live, Game Pass, and Office 365.